icub-tech-iit/documentation/docs/icub_tendons/waist_legs.md

 **C - remove the back pulley**

 !!!WATCH OUT
-    once the pulley or one side of the cable 13 is remove the rotation of the torso is totally free, someone else help is more than appreciated to hold it firm.
+    once the pulley or one side of the cable 13 is removed the rotation of the torso is totally free, someone else help is more than appreciated to hold it firmly the robot in this process.

 | what we have                                 | what we want                                 |
 | -------------------------------------------- | -------------------------------------------- |